Why Can’t Animals Talk?

 It may have arisen from a gene mutation over half a million years ago.
 That gene is called FoxP2 and exists in humans and chimps.
 Its connection to language was first discovered in family members who had severe speaking and understanding speech difficulties.
 That family was found to be carrying a mutated version of the gene.

 A study published in Nature about FoxP2 showed that the human and chimp versions of the gene look different and function differently.
 Somewhere around that time, humans began developing the capacity for speech.
-Our FoxP2 gene became mutated.
-That mutation resulted in different gene targets being switched on or off in human and chimp brains.
+Our FoxP2 gene became mutated, and that mutation resulted in different gene targets being switched on or off in human and chimp brains.

 In that study, scientists genetically engineered mice to express the human form of FoxP2.
-Mice were given that mutation learned to run a maze much more quickly than normal mice.
+Given that mutation, mice learned to run a maze much more quickly than normal mice.
 It means their learning capacity was effectively enhanced.
 Specifically, they developed the ability to turn mindful actions into behavioral routines.
 It is a necessary learning process for developing language.

-• It hinges on two key types of memories: declarative memory, the memory of events and places, and procedural memory needed for routine tasks.
+- It hinges on two key types of memory: declarative memory, which is the memory of events and places, and procedural memory, which is needed for routine tasks.

 In humans, those two types of memories work in conjunction.
 So when somebody shows us a hand, for example, and says the word “hand,” – we’re transforming the experience of hearing that word into an automatic association.
 Human brains now associate the word hand with objects that look and function like hands.
 Once we learn that association, it’s with us forever.

-It’s crazy to think that a single gene mutation could be responsible for our entire language development.
+It’s crazy that a single gene mutation could be responsible for our language development.
 It doesn’t completely rule out the possibility that other animals could someday develop speech.
 Of course, even if they did develop that mutation naturally, it would still take thousands.

 Animal Vocal Experiment

 A team of international researchers wanted to create an updated model.
-These researchers took X-ray videos of three living rhesus macaques while making many different facial expressions: noises, chewing and swallowing.
+These researchers took X-ray videos of three living rhesus macaques while making different facial expressions: noises, chewing, and swallowing.
 They digitally traced the monkeys’ vocal tracts’ outlines and used those tracings rather than estimated movements.

 To create a computer model of how they could contort their mouths and throats.
 Some fancy math let them calculate the range of sounds the monkeys could theoretically make, using an English-speaking adult human female for comparison.

-The scientists concluded that the macaques should almost make most vowel sounds in American English.
+The scientists concluded that macaques should make almost all vowel sounds in American English.
 They even used their results to simulate what it would sound like if a macaque said, “Will you marry me?” mixed with some noise.
 It’s terrifying.
 But the creepiness is beside the point.
 Why did they choose that particular phrase?

 But these researchers made this model fly in the face of decades of belief that nonhuman primates can’t talk.
 It’s because their throats can’t make the right sounds.
 Instead, their brains might be the limiting factor.
 After all, even though the physical pieces are mostly in place.
 Their neural circuitry doesn’t give them a fine level of control.
 They need to mimic human language.

-So it seems that when we’re chattering away over a cup of tea, we’re making use of a startlingly complex combination of physical and mental apparatus.
+So it seems that when we’re chattering over a cup of tea, we use a startlingly complex combination of physical and mental apparatus.
 Other animals might have that talking toolkit, but we have the complete package alone.

 More Articles: